 Free Museum Days

 Bowers Museum – Children under 12 are always free at Bowers Museum.
 Admission to the Key Courtyard for the Family Festivals is free for adults on the first Sunday of every month.
-General admission is free to Santa Ana residents on Festival Sundays.
-Active Duty Military receive year-round free general admission with a valid ID, and veterans receive free general admission the Sunday before Veterans Day.
+General admission is free to Santa Ana residents on Sundays.
+Active Duty Military receive year-round free general admission with a valid ID, and veterans receive free general admission on Veterans Day.
 Bowers Participates in the Blue Star Museums Program from August 1 – September 1.

 Discovery Cube – Discovery Cube offers free admission to Bank of America cardholders on the Sunday of the first full weekend of every month.
 See the website for upcoming dates.
 Santa Ana residents with proof of residency and a valid ID can receive up to four free admissions on monthly Santa Ana Free Days.
+Educators can receive one free ticket per family.
 Visit the website for upcoming dates.